Wipro (NYSE:WIT) Releases Quarterly Earnings Results, Meets Estimates

-Wipro (NYSE:WIT) announced its quarterly earnings results on Wednesday.
-The information technology services provider reported $0.07 earnings per share (EPS) for the quarter, meeting the consensus estimate of $0.07, MarketWatch Earnings reports.
-Wipro had a net margin of 15.72% and a return on equity of 17.14%.
+Wipro (NYSE:WIT) posted its earnings results on Wednesday.
+The information technology services provider reported $0.07 earnings per share (EPS) for the quarter, hitting the Thomson Reuters’ consensus estimate of $0.07, MarketWatch Earnings reports.
+Wipro had a return on equity of 17.14% and a net margin of 15.72%.

-Several research firms recently weighed in on WIT.
-Nomura raised shares of Wipro from a “reduce” rating to a “neutral” rating in a report on Friday.
-The Goldman Sachs Group initiated coverage on Wipro in a report on Monday, December 21st.
-They set a “sell” rating on the stock.
-Zacks Investment Research downgraded Wipro from a “hold” rating to a “sell” rating in a report on Saturday, April 3rd.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upgraded Wipro from a “neutral” rating to a “buy” rating in a report on Friday.
-Two research analysts have rated the stock with a sell rating, two have assigned a hold rating and two have issued a buy rating to the company’s stock.
-The company currently has an average rating of “Hold” and a consensus price target of $7.25.
+Several equities research analysts have weighed in on the company.
+Citigroup upgraded Wipro from a “neutral” rating to a “buy” rating in a report on Friday.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upgraded shares of Wipro from a “neutral” rating to a “buy” rating in a report on Friday.
+Zacks Investment Research downgraded shares of Wipro from a “hold” rating to a “sell” rating in a research report on Saturday, April 3rd.
+Nomura raised shares of Wipro from a “reduce” rating to a “neutral” rating in a research note on Friday.
+Finally, The Goldman Sachs Group assumed coverage on shares of Wipro in a research note on Monday, December 21st.
+They issued a “sell” rating for the company.
+Two research analysts have rated the stock with a sell rating, two have issued a hold rating and two have issued a buy rating to the company’s stock.
+The company has a consensus rating of “Hold” and an average price target of $7.25.

 Wipro Ltd. is a global information technology, consulting and outsourcing company, which engages in the development and integration of solutions.
 It operates through the Information Technology Services and Information Technology Products segments.
 The Information Technology Services segment provides IT and IT-enabled services which include IT consulting, custom application design, development, re-engineering and maintenance, systems integration, package implementation, global infrastructure services, BPO services, cloud, mobility and analytics services, research and development and hardware and software design.